 Indian Ladder Farms (Capital-Saratoga)

 A staple in the Capital Region for more than 100 years, Indian Ladder Farms in Altamont is home to more than a dozen apple varieties.
-Empire and Golden Delicious are just two of the varieties typically available for pick-your-own starting September 5th through mid-October.
+Empire and Golden Delicious are just two of the varieties typically available for pick-your-own starting early September through mid-October.
 For the most up-to-date list of pick-your-own varieties, call Indian Ladder’s hotline at 866-640-PICK.
 Make the most of your visit and sample hard cider and beer made using local ingredients such as apples, pumpkins, and hops at Indian Ladder Farms Cidery & Brewery, located on-site.
 Pick-your-own apple prices vary depending on the quantity and variety of apple.

 Boehm Farm (Catskills)